 What about RW support for multiple file systems?

 As mentioned above, the file system that is implemented depends on the requirements of our customers.

-We have a special product called KasperskyOS Starter Kit that is designed to demonstrate the principles of KasperskyOS operation as well as the ability to work with various security policies of Kaspersky Security System.
-Starter Kit includes examples of applications with various security policies.
-Starter Kit functions as a virtual machine for QEMU.
+We have a special product called KasperskyOS Education Kit that is designed to demonstrate the principles of KasperskyOS operation as well as the ability to work with various security policies of Kaspersky Security System.
+Education Kit includes examples of applications with various security policies.
+Education Kit functions as a virtual machine for QEMU.